spectrum-health-systems/Abatab/README.md

 # The Abatab manual

-This readme is short and sweet because the [Abatab Manual][MANUAL], which is updated with each release, contains everything you need to know about Abatab.
+This README is short and sweet because the [Abatab Manual][MANUAL], which is updated with each release, contains everything you need to know about Abatab.

 <!-- REFERENCE LINKS: REPOSITORY
      These reference links should be standard across all project documentation.